Updated: 05/13/18 | May 13th, 2018

-Iceland: the land of sheep, northern lights, volcanoes with unpronounceable names (try Eyjafjallajökull), and high prices.
+Iceland: the land of sheep, northern lights, volcanoes with unpronounceable names (try Eyjafjallajökull), and crazy high prices.
 It’s supposedly one of the least budget-friendly countries in the world — which made visiting even more appealing to me.
 I always view expensive countries as a challenge.
-Figuring out how to visit a country on the cheap is like solving a puzzle to me, and I relished the challenge of finding out if visiting Iceland on a budget was possible.
+Figuring out how to visit an expensive country on the cheap is like solving a puzzle to me and I relished the challenge of finding out if visiting Iceland on a budget was possible.

 While I was there, I spent an average of $54 USD per day (and I could have done it for less).
 Most of my money went to food and accommodation.
 Here’s a breakdown of my expenses (rounded to the nearest whole dollar):

 - Accommodations: $180 USD

 At $54 USD a day, I don’t feel like I missed out on anything.
 Sure, I wasn’t eating fancy meals at restaurants (though I did eat out a couple of times) and I certainly couldn’t pay for activities such as whale watching, guided glacier walks, or helicopter rides.
 And, while those would have been fun to do, I found enough free activities to fill my time.